Get thicker, fuller hair with dermatologist developed treatments

 It’s also not a good idea to use it during pregnancy.
 Speak with a medical provider if you’re considering using minoxidil while pregnant or breastfeeding.

-If your healthcare provider prescribes oral minoxidil, they’ll probably ask you about the other medications you’re taking.
-It’s crucial to be 100 percent honest about this, as certain medications can lead to drug interactions with minoxidil, meaning it can trigger serious side effects.
+It’s crucial to be 100 percent honest about this, as certain medications and supplements can lead to drug interactions with minoxidil, meaning it could trigger serious side effects.

 • Itchy scalp